elidoran/chain-builder/README.md

 ![image showing performance comparison of new versus old with considerable increase](docs/chain-builder-improvement.png "Old version versus New version shows considerable improvement in the New version.")

 It also shows how important it is to provide a context which contains all the properties the chain run will use.
 Set them to `null` as placeholders.
 This makes the `context` object be in "fast mode".
 Otherwise, adding properties later will put it in "slomo".
-The benchmark runs with the properties not defined in the context take significantly longer to complete.
+The benchmarks which do not define the properties ahead of time in the context all significantly longer to complete than the ones with them pre-defined.

 Note, after that screenshot I updated the benchmark results formatting to show the nanoseconds for times so small they show as `0.000` seconds.
 I'll update this screenshot soon.